loyc12/IRC42/README.md

 ## LOYC :

 TODO :
-	nickname to check again when you change your nickname and you are already in channel... implement kickUser (message + remove from chan) implement setChannelTopic
+	prevent users to connect to serv with duplicate nicknames (and not just to chan) check for user presence and perms when calling channel functions implement setChannelTopic
+	finish implementing setChanMode()
-	finish implementing mode (setChanMode ?) (make mode functions tage +/- as args) remove user from all channels in QUIT rework invite message (invite #1 to)
+	remove user from all channels when QUIT rework invite message (invite #1 to)